On Atkin-Lehner correspondences on Siegel spaces

 \subsection{Introduction}

-Classicial Atkin-Lehner theory for $GL(2)$ has two conceptual ingredients: Casselman's theory of local new-forms for $GL(2)$ [Cas], together with strong multiplicity one for cuspidal automorphic representations of $GL(2)$.
-The first ingredient is generalized to $GSp(4)$-case by R. Schmidt for square-free level [Sch].
-But, at the moment there is no general local theory of new-forms is available for $GSp(2g)$.
-Multiplicity one fails to hold in higher $GSp(2g)$'s.
+Classical Atkin-Lehner theory for $GL(2)$ has two conceptual ingredients: The first one is Casselman's theory of local new-forms for $GL(2)$ [Cas], generalized to $GSp(4)$-case by R. Schmidt for square-free level [Sch].
+But, at the moment there is no general local theory of new-forms available for $GSp(2g)$.
+The second ingredient of Atkin-Lehner theory is strong multiplicity one for cuspidal automorphic representations of $GL(2)$.
+But, multiplicity one fails to hold in higher $GSp(2g)$'s.
 Therefore, we regard all Siegel forms with the same Hecke eigenvalues as old Siegel-forms to be old forms again.
-This is what we have to do anyway, if we are interested in getting congruences between old and new forms.
 Despite this loss, Atkin-Lehner geometric theory can be generalized to Siegel-parahoric congruence subgroups of $GSp(2g)$.